-Dallas Baptist University offers 85 undergraduate majors as well as 32 master's programs, including 73 dual master's degree programs, two doctoral degree programs, and 69 accelerated bachelor's and master's degree programs and encompasses the following academic divisions: College of Business, Mary C. Crowley College of Christian Faith, Dorothy M. Bush College of Education, College of Fine Arts, College of Humanities and Social Sciences, College of Natural Sciences and Mathematics, College of Professional Studies, Gary Cook School of Leadership, Graduate School of Ministry, and Provost.
+Dallas Baptist University offers 86 undergraduate majors as well as 33 master's programs, including 70 dual master's degree programs, two doctoral degree programs, and 68 accelerated bachelor's and master's degree programs and encompasses the following academic divisions: College of Business, Mary C. Crowley College of Christian Faith, Dorothy M. Bush College of Education, College of Fine Arts, College of Humanities and Social Sciences, College of Natural Sciences and Mathematics, Gary Cook School of Leadership, Graduate School of Ministry, and Provost.
 Two doctoral degrees in Leadership Studies and Educational Leadership are also available.